josesuan21/Individual-Project-InvoiceApp/Sprint Retrospective/Sprint Retrospective - Timebox 1.md

 * How do we track research/exploration/spike tasks?
 (Types of tickets and  These are not 'sized' tickets)
     * Research/Exploration - new libraries, Check about spike ticket
     * Spike - Goal?
 Timeboxed?
 1 Day (8 dev hours)
-    * These will still require an Id same as Tickets
+    * These will still require an Id same as Tick ets
 * How will we track bugs when the user reports them?
     * Are these just tickets?
 Maybe BUG001?
     * Invalidates the COS of an existing ticket - Important distinction to a _feature request_